dboyd13/DSVR/README.md

 1) Browse to http://10.254.254.254
 2) Click 'add' to add a PPTP VPN connection
-3) Input all fields, and specify which sites you want to be routed down this connection, suggest you include a unique 'ip address checker' (aruljohn.com, strongvpn.com) site for each - this will help in verifying it's functional
+3) Input all fields (note that VPN server MUST be an IP address - see TODO), and specify which sites you want to be routed down this connection, suggest you include a unique 'ip address checker' (aruljohn.com, strongvpn.com) site for each - this will help in verifying it's functional
 4) Click 'update', then 'back'
 5) Repeat 2-4 for each required PPTP VPN.
 6) Reboot router